Lalit48/JP-MORGANONLINE-INTERNSHIP/README.md

       The clearInterval statement in the getDataFromServer method may stop the data fetching after 1000 iterations to prevent an infinite loop.

 * Task 3 (Display data visually for traders.patch)

+  - DataManipulator.ts Changes:
+    Row Interface Modification:
+    The Row interface has been updated to include new properties such as price_abc, price_def, ratio, upper_bound, lower_bound, and trigger_alert.
+These changes allow for a more comprehensive representation of the data.

+  - generateRow Method Modification:
+    The generateRow method has been modified to generate a single Row instead of an array of Rows.
+This updated Row now includes the calculated values for the newly added properties.
+This change improves the efficiency and accuracy of the data manipulation process.

+  - Graph.tsx Changes:
+    Schema Modification:
+    The schema definition in Graph.tsx has been adjusted to incorporate the new properties: price_abc, price_def, ratio, upper_bound, lower_bound, and trigger_alert.
+This modification ensures that the schema accurately reflects the updated structure of the Row.

+  - Update in componentDidUpdate:
+    The componentDidUpdate method has been updated to pass an array containing the generated row to this.table.update.
+This change ensures that the latest data is properly updated and displayed in the graph component.

+  - General Information:
+    The changes made in DataManipulator.ts indicate a refactoring of the generateRow method to better represent the data structure and handle additional properties.
+These modifications may have been implemented in response to changes in the expected data format.

+    In Graph.tsx, the adjustments to the schema and the componentDidUpdate method are made to accommodate the modified structure of the Row.
+These changes ensure that the graph component can accurately display and visualize the updated data.

+  - Considerations:
+    The introduction of the properties upper_bound, lower_bound, and trigger_alert suggests that these changes are aimed at handling alert triggers based on certain conditions.
+These new properties provide the necessary information for implementing dynamic alerts.

+    Overall, these changes indicate a need for a more detailed and dynamic representation of the data, as evidenced by the addition of new properties in both DataManipulator and Graph.
+These modifications enhance the functionality and flexibility of the data manipulation and visualization processes.